GRP-777/Proyecto_Individual_1/README.md

 - _**For more information about the development of the different functions and a more detailed explanation of each one, please click the following link.**_
 [Functions Notebook](https://github.com/GRP-777/Proyecto_Individual_1/blob/master/main.py)

-API Development: You propose making the company's data available using the FastAPI framework.
-The queries you suggest are as follows:
+API Development: The proposal is to make a company's data available using the FastAPI framework.
+This framework is built on modern Python 3.7+ features such as function data types and type annotations, which allow for high productivity and cleaner, more readable code.

-You must create the following functions for the endpoints that will be consumed in the API.
-Remember that each one should have a decorator (@app.get('/')).
+Each app one has a decorator (@app.get('/')) with the name of the app in it to be able to recognize it's function.

+The queries are as follows:

 1. PlayTimeGenre(genre):
 Should return the year with the most hours played for the given genre.